shagstrom/angular-validation-message/README.md

 # Angular validation message

-Displaying validation messages based on ngForm validation.
+Displaying validation messages based on [ngForm](https://docs.angularjs.org/api/ng/directive/form) validation.

-Using angular-translate to resolve error message.
+Using [angular-translate](https://angular-translate.github.io/) to resolve error message.

 Tooltip and inline validation messages available.
-Using Tooltipster with toolitp messages (other tooltip inplementations will be supported in the future).
+Using [Tooltipster](http://iamceege.github.io/tooltipster/) to display toolitp messages (other tooltip inplementations will be supported in the future).

 Example: